Wolfda95/SSL-MedicalImagining-CL-MAE/Downstream/README.md

 - **Brain**: Brain hemorrhage classification on brain CT scans on an internal dataset of the Ulm Univerity Medical Center

-Here are the jupyther notebooks for the three Downstream Tasks.
+Here are the jupyther notebooks with PyTorch Lightning and Moani for the three Downstream Tasks.

 ### How to Start:
 If you are using Conda on Linux, here is how to get started: